 Another option is a linked benefit hybrid policy.
-In this type of policy, the life insurance coverage and the long-term care coverage are linked.
+In this type of policy, life insurance coverage and long-term care coverage are linked.

 This may be a good option if you’re already in the market for a life insurance policy or annuity contract and you want additional long-term care coverage.
 You need to make sure you understand the rider provisions and the benefit amounts if you elect to use a hybrid policy as an alternative to a traditional long-term care insurance policy.